-When selected , the spreadsheet object is treated like any other object, therefore resizing it results in changing the scale rather than the spreadsheet area.
+When selected, the spreadsheet object is treated like any other object; therefore resizing it changes the scale rather than the spreadsheet area.
 This is not recommended, because it may distort the fonts and picture shapes.

 Navigating the spreadsheet

 How a spreadsheet is organized